Baja Guided Caravan

 Playa Norte RV Park.

-Days 14 -17 – another short drive (87 miles) on Hwy 1 as you return to the Sea of Cortez at Los Barriles, Spanish for “The Barrels.”
-Your destination is the waterfront.
+Days 14 -17 – another short drive (87 miles) on Hwy 1 and return to the Sea of Cortez at Los Barriles, Spanish for “The Barrels.”
+Your destination might be the waterfront.

 Campestre Maranatha

-You have a short jaunt (69 miles) and have now completed the southern loop and returned to La Paz, which is (Spanish for “The Peace”) and the capital city of the Mexican state of Baja California Sur.
-For days 18-20, you will be staying at Campestre Maranatha for the next 2 days.
+After a short drive (69 miles), you have now completed the southern loop and returned to La Paz, which is (Spanish for “The Peace”) the capital city of the Mexican state of Baja California Sur.
+For days 18-20, you can possibly stay at Campestre Maranatha for the next two days.

 Loreto National Marine Reserve

-Today you retrace our drive on Hwy 1 northbound as we return to historic Loreto.
-Today’s drive (208 miles) will include a lunch stop and photo stop overlooking the Loreto National Marine Reserve.
-You will arrive in the mid-afternoon at the Rivera del Mar and have nothing planned during the next 2 days, Days 21 & 22.
+Retrace our northbound drive on Hwy 1 the next day and return to historic Loreto.
+Today’s drive (208 miles) might include a lunch and photo stop overlooking the Loreto National Marine Reserve.
+Arriving mid-afternoon at the Rivera del Mar, enjoy the next two days,

 Santa Rosalia de Mulege